-- 1. Keep calm - 2.
-IMMEDIATELY CALL FOR AN AMBULANCE AND CONTACT SISTER IN PALMER HEALTH CENTRE - 3.
-Position the pupil according to their symptoms - If feeling faint/weak lay down with legs elevated - If feeling nauseated or unconscious lay in the recovery position - If breathing is difficult they may be more comfortable sitting up - 4.
-Give Ventolin inhaler - 5.
-Retrieve epipens from the appropriate storage point: with the pupil, in the house restaurant or Palmer Health Centre - 6.
-A trained member of staff must give the adrenaline (use epipens through clothing if necessary into the upper outer aspect of the thigh) - 7.
+- 1. Remove the allergen - 2.
+IMMEDIATELY CALL FOR AN AMBULANCE AND CONTACT NURSES IN PALMER HEALTH CENTRE - State Anaphylaxis - 3.
+Position the pupil according to their symptoms - If feeling faint/weak lay down with legs elevated - If feeling nauseated or unconscious lay in the recovery position - If breathing is difficult, they may be more comfortable sitting up - 4.
+Give Ventolin inhaler if indicated on emergency plan - 5.
+Retrieve EpiPens from the appropriate storage point: with the pupil, in dining room or Palmer Health Centre or White Lion Cafe - 6.
+A trained member of staff must give the adrenaline (use EpiPens through clothing, if necessary, into the upper outer aspect of the thigh) - 7.
 Contact the parents